mamo296/ict_302/learning_journal.md

 affiliate links:    thewirecutter.com *"Wirecutter is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission."*
 memberships:        sixcolors.com
 crowdfunding:       cgpgrey.com

+### ??? dec 4
+content:         *"created thru editorial process for human consumption"* content channel: *"means by which humans consume content,* ***or*** *means for outlet of a producer's content"* example channel: website, podcast, YouTube, blog, Spotify, RSS